m-kupiec/compendium-typescript/README.md

 ## Output

 "although there were errors, the . . . file is still created.
 You can use TypeScript even if there are errors in your code.
 But in this case, TypeScript is warning that your code will likely not run as expected." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html))

+"If, for instance, you don’t want TypeScript to compile to JavaScript in the face of errors, you can use the `noEmitOnError` option." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))